Summary of All DBMS_METADATA Subprograms

 -

-calls to refine the set of objects to be returned.
-For example to specify that you want the object named EMP
+Each call to SET_FILTER causes a WHERE condition to be added to the underlying query that fetches the set of objects.
+The WHERE conditions are ANDed together, so you can use multiple SET_FILTER calls to refine the set of objects to be returned.
+For example to specify that you want the object named EMP in schema SCOTT, do the following:

 SET_FILTER(handle,'SCHEMA','SCOTT');